 /zurück, the original English command is also displayed.

 Similar to the current text search in the menu, it delivers the most relevant results.
 A result can be selected using the arrow keys and opened by pressing

 Enter.
 If you press

 Tab, a preview of the result is displayed, which can be scrolled within using the arrow keys.

-In addition to the command line, the prototype also includes the article overview, the article page and the editor.
+In addition to the command line, the prototype also includes the article overview, the article page, and the editor.
 The article overview can also be controlled by the arrow keys,

 Tab.
 Additionally, an input field can be used to filter the results.

-After a short familiarization, the user interface can be operated completely by keyboard.
+After a short familiarization, the user interface can be operated completely by the keyboard.
 Once you have learned the commands, it can be used without the mouse.

 experimental/ at the end of the URL in the address bar of your browser after opening any organization.

 Note the slash at the end of the URL.